-- (a) provide the main access to the building in a way that is visible from the street or other public space boundary; - (b) provide windows in the front façade in a way that enhances the streetscape and provides for passive surveillance of public spaces; - (c) treat very large expanses of blank wall in the front façade and facing other public space boundaries with architectural detail or public art so as to contribute positively to the streetscape and public space; - (d) ensure the visual impact of mechanical plant and miscellaneous equipment, such as heat pumps, air conditioning units, switchboards, hot water units or similar, is limited when viewed from the street; - (e) ensure roof-top service infrastructure, including service plants and lift structures, is screened so as to have limited visual impact;

-- (e) incorporate roof-top service infrastructure, including service plants and lift structures, within the design of the roof; - (f) provide awnings over the public footpath if existing on the site or on adjoining lots; - (g) not include security shutters over windows or doors with a frontage to a street or public place.

-- only provide shutters where essential for the security of the premises and other alternatives for ensuring security are not feasible; - (g) be consistent with any Desired Future Character Statements provided for the area.

-Walls of a building on land adjoining a residential zone must comply with all of the following:

-- (a) be coloured using colours with a light reflectance value not greater than 40 percent.; - (b) if within 50 m of a residential zone, must not have openings in walls facing the residential zone, unless the line of sight to the building is blocked by another building.
+- (a) provide the main access to the building in a way that is visible from the street or other public space boundary; - (b) provide windows in the front façade in a way that enhances the streetscape and provides for passive surveillance of public spaces; - (c) treat very large expanses of blank wall in the front façade and facing other public space boundaries with architectural detail or public art so as to contribute positively to the streetscape and public space; - ensure the visual impact of mechanical plant and miscellaneous equipment, such as heat pumps, air conditioning units, switchboards, hot water units or similar, is limited when viewed from the street; - (e) ensure roof-top service infrastructure, including service plants and lift structures, is screened so as to have limited visual impact; - (f) only provide shutters where essential for the security of the premises and other alternatives for ensuring security are not existing on the site or on adjoining lots; feasible; (g) not include security shutters over windows or doors with a frontage to a street or public place. (g) be consistent with any Desired Future Character Statements provided for the area.
+A2 P2 Is of a building on land adjoining a residential e must comply with all of the following: No p performance criteria. (a) be coloured using colours with a light reflectance value not greater than 40 percent.; (b) if within 50 m of a residential zone, must not have openings in walls facing the residential zone, unless the line of sight to the building is blocked by another building.